goodbye-angel/go_doodle_go/README.md

 ### Author

-This application was built with late nights and love by Jaq Dunham as a project for the Web Development Immersive Remote program at General Assembly in January, 2018.
+This application was built with coffee, cats, late nights, and love by Jaq Dunham as a project for the Web Development Immersive Remote program at General Assembly in January, 2018.